 An individual is required to take reasonable maintenance action for a child if they are entitled to apply for maintenance (3.1.5.25) for the child and Centrelink considers that it is reasonable that they should take this action.
 This requirement also applies to the individual's current partner (1.1.P.30) if the partner is entitled to apply for maintenance for the child.
 If the individual or their partner does not meet this requirement, only the base rate (1.1.B.15) of FTB Part A is payable in respect of the child and the child is not included for RA purposes.

-If Child Support in Services Australia has information that the individual is the payer in a child support assessment/agreement, there generally will be no requirement for the individual to take action to obtain maintenance for that child as they have already met the MAT requirement.
+If an individual is the payer in a child support assessment or agreement for a child, there generally will not be a requirement for the individual to take action to obtain maintenance for that child as they have already met the MAT requirement by being the payer.

-For information about situations where Centrelink may consider that it is not reasonable for an individual to take maintenance action even though they may be expected to do so, refer to 3.1.5.70.
+For information about situations where Centrelink may consider that it is not reasonable for an individual to take maintenance action, refer to 3.1.5.70.

 Act reference: FAAct Schedule 1 clause 10 Effect of certain maintenance rights